-Hiding Stack Trace Messages
+4.10 Hiding Stack Trace Messages

 By default, JasperReports Server displays stack traces in certain error messages.
-Stack traces reveal some information about the application, and security experts recommend that an application not displays them.
+Stack traces reveal some information about the application, and security experts recommend that an application not display them.

 The following setting determines what error messages are displayed: